NS-Tools/Framework/readme.md

 Original project license is MIT based on the project.json license grant, and issue#4 under the original repository (https://web.archive.org/web/20201019155508/https://github.com/ExploreConsulting/netsuite-fasttrack-toolkit-ss2/issues/4)

+Breaking changes:
+- No current plans on packaging NS Tools, I envision this will become a package we use git submodules on a parent project for.
+This will allow us to build the framework/bundle it with your existing codebase.
+- All base records have been moved under DataAccess/BaseRecords
+- All field decorators have been moved under DataAccess/FieldDescriptors.
+For now we export this from Record.ts, this may be deprecated in the future.

 -------------- Original Readme ----------